dgmouris/zero_to_api/README.md

 - Django rest framework installation
     - `python3 -m pip install djangorestframework`
         - latest version.
-- django djoser
+- Django Djoser
     - `python3 -m pip install djoser`
-- django cors headers (so any client can access it.)
+- Django Cors Headers (so any client can access it.)
     - `python3 -m pip install django-cors-headers`

 ## Starting a django project
-- django has a set of command line programs to help you set up your project.
+- Django has a set of command line programs to help you set up your project.
     - if you type in django-admin in your shell then it should pop up with a bunch of options.
 - We're going to use the `django-admin.py startproject` to begin the project.
     - I'm calling mine zero_to_api. (eg. `django-admin.py startproject zero_to_api` if you want to do the same.)